Summer in the U.S.A.: 20 Best Vacation Destinations

 Despite its small size, Ann Arbor regularly shows up on lists of the country's best cities for families, singles, and foodies.
 The pedestrian-friendly historic downtown Kerrytown District is full of eclectic shops, used bookstores, the Arbor Brewing Company, and open-air markets peddling crafts and fresh produce.

 A compelling reason to visit Ann Arbor during the summer is the city's fabled Street Art Fair, usually held during the third week in July.
 For more than 50 years, artists practicing all mediums have gathered downtown for a three-day celebration of color, light, and sound.
 Exhibits are accompanied by musical performances, outdoor dining, and children's activities galore.

 That does it for our top 20 summer destinations—but we're not finished yet!
-Read on for 15 more great ideas for a U.S. vacation . . .
+Read on for 15 more great ideas for a warm-weather vacation in the United States. . . .

 If you're looking for the sort of quaint seaside getaway that New England is famous for, look no further than Block Island, just off the coast of Rhode Island.
 Visitors come here for pristine beaches, picturesque lighthouses, and unspoiled nature.
 Boating, fishing, and swimming are popular pastimes, and you’ll find a nice balance of couples and families.

 To get to Block Island, you can take a ferry from Newport, Rhode Island, or Fall River, Massachusetts.
 Don't worry about bringing your car—many people get around just fine on bicycles and mopeds, which can be rented on the island.
 A more adventurous option is to go by boat and park it at a mooring.
 Be sure to stop in at The Oar, a casual bayside eatery named for the hundreds of personalized paddles decorating the interior.
 The restaurant’s mudslides are famous.